Sex After Infidelity

 It’s very common for the hurt partner to want all the details of the affair — even down to sexual positions, clothing, and how the affair partner smelled.
 This is a trauma response.
 Your body wants to know why this happened to you so it can keep it from happening again, and it thinks that having all the information will help.

 Details are delicate.
 They lead to painful comparisons and give the hurt partner a vivid image of the betrayal that they won’t soon forget.
 While the hurt partner has every right to know what happened, nothing their partner can tell them will make it all ok, or even make it make sense.
-Instead, more information will feed their obsession and add to their pain.
+Instead, more information will feed their obsession about the affair and add to their pain.

 The partner who cheated should be careful not to shut down when their partner asks for details, but rather to validate their need to know and proceed with caution, possibly with help from a marriage counselor.